loighic/truth-tables/test_1--pre-test_assignment.md

 ---

 Keep in mind that the main logical operator for the (entire) TFL sentence that you are given is the first operator that you type in the space provided.
-Then you are identifying the MLO for sub-sentences of that sentence.
+After you do that, you are identifying the MLO for sub-sentences of that sentence.

 ---